CircuitVerse/CircuitVerseDocs/docs/saving_project.md

 Contributing Authors: [@amansingla97](https://github.com/amansingla97/)
 ## Save Online
-This option allows the user to save the project with CircuitVerse cloud.
-While saving the project the user can also provide the description along with relevant tags related to the project.
+This option allows the user to save their project with the CircuitVerse cloud.
+While saving the project the user can also provide a description along with relevant tags related to the project.
 The project can also be saved with public, private or limited access.

 ![](./images/save_online.gif)